Fostidich/FAI-23/II - Problem Solving/3 - Solving Problems by Searching.md

 # Uninformed search strategies
 An uninformed search algorithm is given no clue about how close a state is to the goal.
 ## Breadth-first search
-- All actions have the same cost
+- All actions have the same cost.
-- When all nodes are expanded, their successors are expanded next, and so on
+- When all nodes are expanded, their successors are expanded next, and so on.
-- No repetition of nodes is allowed, meaning it's a graph search
+- No repetition of nodes is allowed, meaning it's a graph search.
-- It is complete even with infinite states
+- It is complete even with infinite states.
-- The frontier is a FIFO queue
+- The frontier is a FIFO queue.
-- It is possible to do an early goal test, meaning the check for a goal node can be done as soon as it is generated
+- It is possible to do an early goal test, meaning the check for a goal node can be done as soon as it is generated.
-- It always finds the optimal solution
+- It always finds the optimal solution.
-- Time and space complexity is $O(b^d)$
+- Time and space complexity is $O(b^d)$.
 ## Best-first search
-- It can be called also Dijkstra's algorithm or uniform-cost search
+- It can be called also Dijkstra's algorithm or uniform-cost search.
-- Actions have different costs based on an evaluation function $f(n)$; the node with the minimum value is expanded next
+- Actions have different costs based on an evaluation function $f(n)$; the node with the minimum value is expanded next.
-- It check for redundancies (graph search)
+- It check for redundancies (graph search).
-- The frontier is a priority queue
+- The frontier is a priority queue.
-- It requires a late goal test, therefore the check for goal nodes needs to wait until the node is popped from the queue, so when it is the lowest-cost node that has just been expanded
+- It requires a late goal test, therefore the check for goal nodes needs to wait until the node is popped from the queue, so when it is the lowest-cost node that has just been expanded.
-- It is complete and cost-optimal, also in infinite spaces
+- It is complete and cost-optimal, also in infinite spaces.
-- Complexity is $O(b^{1 + \lfloor C^\ast/\epsilon \rfloor})$, where $C^\ast$ is the cost of the optimal solution, and where $\epsilon > 0$ is the minimum between all the actions costs
+- Complexity is $O(b^{1 + \lfloor C^\ast/\epsilon \rfloor})$, where $C^\ast$ is the cost of the optimal solution, and where $\epsilon > 0$ is the minimum between all the actions costs.
 ## Depth-first search
 - The deepest node in the frontier is always the next to be expanded.
-When the search reaches a node with no successors, it backs up to the unexpanded deepest node
+When the search reaches a node with no successors, it backs up to the unexpanded deepest node.
-- It is a tree search (it allows duplicates)
+- It is a tree search (it allows duplicates).
-- It's not cost-optimal
+- It's not cost-optimal.
 - It's complete for finite state spaces, also the ones with cycles (but they can be checked for optimization purposes).
-It's incomplete for infinite spaces
+It's incomplete for infinite spaces.
-- Memory requirements are $O(bm)$, or $O(m)$ if we use the **backtracking search**, which expands just one successor at a time
+- Memory requirements are $O(bm)$, or $O(m)$ if we use the **backtracking search**, which expands just one successor at a time.
 ## Depth-limited search
-- It is a version of the depth-first search where we supply a depth limit $l$, that stops nodes expansion when reached
+- It is a version of the depth-first search where we supply a depth limit $l$, that stops nodes expansion when reached.
-- Time complexity is $O(b^l)$ and space complexity is $O(bl)$
+- Time complexity is $O(b^l)$ and space complexity is $O(bl)$.
-- If $l$ is too low, the algorithm is incomplete
+- If $l$ is too low, the algorithm is incomplete.
 ## Iterative deepening search
 - It is a variant for the depth-limited search, in which we try all values of $l$ iteratively: 0, 1, 2...
-- It's optimal for cost-uniform actions and complete if we check for cycles
+- It's optimal for cost-uniform actions and complete if we check for cycles.
-- Memory requirements are $O(bd)$ if a solution exists, whereas $O(bm)$ if there's none
+- Memory requirements are $O(bd)$ if a solution exists, whereas $O(bm)$ if there's none.
-- Time complexity is $O(b^d)$ if a solution exists, whereas $O(b^m)$ if there's none
+- Time complexity is $O(b^d)$ if a solution exists, whereas $O(b^m)$ if there's none.
 - - -
 ## Bidirectional search
 If the cost from each state *s* to *s'* is the same backward, we can simultaneously use a search algorithm both ways, from the initial state and from the goal state.
 The solution will be then found when the two frontiers collide.